 If you are interested in participating in our volume, please send an abstract of your paper or a copy of your poster for consideration.
 In the abstract, please identify the general topic(s) of your manuscript (from the list above), research question, methodology, and main findings.
 If you send a poster, please identify the general topic(s) it addresses.
-We will begin reviewing abstracts and posters in June of 2018.
+We are reviewing abstracts and posters on a rolling basis.

 Please send abstracts to firstname.lastname@example.org with the subject line: Judicial politics reader.

-We will be able to offer contributors a small honorarium for each manuscript accepted as part of the volume.
-Honorarium for posters will be available as well.
+We will be able to offer contributors a small honorarium for each manuscript accepted as part of the volume as long as funds remain available.

 Jennifer Diascro (email@example.com)